jianshu93/Range_expansion_competition/README.md

 This script fits stochastic growth models to data from the single-patch replicates.
 It calls a general purpose likelihood function ("nll-growth.R") and optimizes every combination of 16 probability mass functions (folder /pmf).

 It is strongly recommended that users run this code on a machine with multiple cores.
 They should also expect long run times (>12 hours) for the more complex stochastic models (e.g., nbinomgammabinom).

+### analysis-fit-growth-bestmodel

+This script fits the top scoring growth model to data from the single-patch replicates.

 ### analysis-fit-dispersal